tMology/tMology/README.md

 - 🌱 I’m currently learning to heavily program in Java, my repo reflects this.
 - 💞️ I’m looking to collaborate on hobby projects.
 - 📫 How to reach me mitchellhabocomp@gmail.com
+- You can additionally see my Portfolio Website.
+I update my projects here! mologytech.com
 <!---
 tMology/tMology is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.